If you have ever tried Virtual Reality (VR) and wondered why did it feel so real then this blog-post is for you!

 So what happened with my brain on that funny VR bench?

 I’d like to use this blog-post as an opportunity to answer this question.
 To investigate what is already known about how VR tricks our brain, and consequently why does it feel so real.

 Presence in VR

 Although cognitively you know very clearly that what you see is not real, still can not help the feeling that you are actually there, in the environment that does not exist.
-Like that weird feeling when suddenly in your dreaming, not even waking up, you realize that’s all just a dream, but still can not wake up.
+Like that weird feeling when suddenly in your dreaming, not even waking up, you realize that this all is just a dream, but still can not wake up.

-Well, now we can feel more relaxed knowing that this feeling has a name, and it’s called presence.
+Well, now we can feel more relaxed knowing that this feeling has a name, and it is called presence.
 Moreover, there even exists a whole international society interested in studying this concept.